wwtg99/restful-helper/README.md

     2. handle action
     3. response

-If you want to change default index, show, store, update and destroy behaviors, just override it.
+Override these template functions to change the default behaviors.

 Add $creatableFields = ['field1', 'field2'] to restrict fields to store.
 Add $updateableFields = ['field1', 'field2'] to restrict fields to update.